vermont42/ProgrammaticLayout/README.md

 ![Conjugar](images/Conjugar.png "Conjugation of Oír in Conjugar")

 There are nine `UILabel`s near the top of the screen that are identical except for their content.
 Rather than repeating the setup of each `UILabel`, the Author [factored out](https://github.com/vermont42/Conjugar/blob/master/Conjugar/VerbView.swift) shared setup.
-This shared code could at the top of `init()`, as in Conjugar, or in a separate function.
+This shared code could appear at the top of `init()`, as in Conjugar, or in a separate function.
 Here is how Conjugar avoids duplication of code for the `UILabel`s:

 ```
 [translation, parentOrType, participioLabel, participio, gerundioLabel, gerundio, raizFuturaLabel, raizFutura, defectivo].forEach {